casual-coders-atl/tech-member-directory-planning/user_stories.md

 - I can register a new account and choose my role so that I can log in.
 - I can log into my account, so that I can contact and manage members of my organization.
+- I can broadcast messages to  members of my organization, in order notify members of important announcements.
+- I can invite members to my organization, so that they may receive and view private announcements.
 - I can modify my account details.
 - I can delete my account.

+## Visitor Stories

+###### A visitor is a user that visits the website, but is not logged in.

+- I can register a new account and choose my role, so that I can log in.

+- I can see a list of public members
+- I can see a list of public projects

-## Admin Stories
+## Administrator Stories

 - I can register a new account and choose my role so that I can log in.
-- I can log into my account, so that I can access admin functionality.
+- I can log into my account, so that I can access administrator functionality.
 - I can modify my account details.
 - I can modify other users' account details.
 - I can edit projects that other users have posted.